Victor Caratini Player Props: Brewers vs. Reds

 Victor Caratini At The Plate

-- Caratini has two home runs and eight walks while hitting .200.
+- Caratini is batting .216 with three home runs and eight walks.

-- In 45.0% of his games this season (nine of 20), Caratini has picked up at least one hit, and in three of those games (15.0%) he recorded multiple hits.

-- In 20 games played this season, he has homered in two of them.
+- Caratini has reached base via a hit in 10 games this year (of 21 played), and had multiple hits in four of those games.

-- Caratini has driven in a run in seven games this season (35.0%), including two games with multiple runs batted in.
+- Caratini has driven in a run in eight games this year (38.1%), including two games with multiple runs batted in.

-- He has scored in five of 20 games so far this season.
+- He has scored in six of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.